sunjay/lion/README.md

 // This is syntactic sugar for both defining a unit and a 1:1 conversion between
-// that unit and another (possibly compound) unit alias 'kph for 'km / 'hour;
+// that unit and another (possibly compound) unit unit 'kph alias 'km / 'hour;

 // This will generate the following code:
 //